jbroadway/analog/README.md

 I also found some that had the flexibility also had more complexity, for example [Monolog](https://github.com/Seldaek/monolog) is 25 source files (not incl. tests).
-With closures, this seemed to be a good balance of small (57 total loc without comments) but still flexible.
+With closures, this seemed to be a good balance of small (57 total lines of code without comments) without sacrificing flexibility.

 > What about Analog, the logfile analyzer?
 Well, since it hasn't been updated
 > since 2004, I think it's safe to call a single-file PHP logging class the